octobox/octobox/docs/INSTALLATION.md

 If you're deploying this to production, just replace `http://localhost:3000` with your applications URL.

-Once you've created your application you can then then add the following to your `.env`:
+Once you've created your application you can then then create a new `.env` file and then add the following to your file:

 ```
 GITHUB_CLIENT_ID=yourclientidhere